-If you are living in an EU country on exit day and have an S1 form or EHIC issued by the UK, you may use NHS services in England, Scotland and Wales without charge when visiting the UK.
+If you are living in an EU country on 1 January 2021 and have an S1 form or EHIC issued by the UK, you may use NHS services in England, Scotland and Wales without charge when visiting the UK.
+This will not change.

-Some half a million British pensioners live in 120 ‘frozen’ countries such as Australia, Canada or New Zealand, with their state pension fixed at the same rate as when they left the UK; the government will be under pressure to uprate in all countries if it does so for the EU.
+Some half a million British pensioners live in 120 ‘frozen’ countries such as Australia, Canada or New Zealand, with their state pension fixed at the same rate as when they left the UK; the government will be under pressure to uprate in all countries if it does so for the EU from 2021.

-One of the biggest fears of no-deal Brexit within the financial services sector is that UK pension providers paying income to overseas retirees will not be able to do so any longer.
+One of the biggest fears for the financial services sector during the Brexit process has been that UK pension providers will not be able to pay income to overseas retirees from 2021.